myIR, payments and more

 Approved issuer levy: Completing your return

-If your name, address or IRD number details are incorrect, please print the correct details on the pink part (Inland Revenue copy) of the return before sending it back.
+If your name, address or IRD number details are wrong, print the correct details on the pink part (Inland Revenue copy) of the return before sending it back.

 If you've overpaid your AIL, write to our Non-resident Centre with the following information about the overpayment: